elvjs137/Exercise-Solutions/README.md

 # Exercise-Solutions
-Solutions for Exercises with Sir Tim Johns.
+Solutions for exercises from Tim Johns.